About the course

 - international management

-We’re proud to have the UK’s first zero-carbon business school building.
+We’re proud to have the UK’s first zero-carbon business school building, which reflects our commitment to ethical and sustainable business.
 You will be able to:

 - practise analysing financial data in our virtual trading floor, complete with Bloomberg Financial Market Labs